StunkStunk

 const { error, errors, data } = appData.get();

-if (errors.user) console.error("User fetch failed:", errors.user.message);
+if (errors.user) console.error("User failed:", errors.user.message);

-console.error("Settings fetch failed:", errors.settings.message);
+if (errors.settings) console.error("Settings failed:", errors.settings.message);

 In React

-import { asyncChunk, combineAsyncChunks } from "stunk";
+import { asyncChunk, combineAsyncChunks } from "stunk/query";

 import { useChunkValue } from "stunk/react";